 |Severe (CrCL ≤ 29 mL/min)||No data|

 No dose adjustment is necessary for elderly patients.
-Patients ≥ 65 years treated with apalutamide experienced higher toxicity and lower tolerance.
+Patients ≥ 75 years treated with apalutamide experienced higher incidence of grade 3 or 4 adverse events and lower tolerance.
 Monitor elderly patients more closely for toxicity and adjust dose when needed.

+No dose adjustments are necessary.
 There is no clinically relevant difference in exposure between White (Caucasian or Hispanic or Latino), Black (of African heritage or African American), Asian (non-Japanese), or Japanese patients.
-No dose adjustments are necessary.
+In clinical studies, the incidence of rash was more than 2-fold higher in the Japanese population compared with the entire study population.

 Safety and effectiveness of apalutamide in pediatric patients have not been evaluated.